 Our signup form requires the beneficiary to be over 18.
 If you need a minor to be your beneficiary, set yourself as the beneficiary and then after your account setup, contact support through the options in your dashboard login, and make the request to change your beneficiary to the minor.

-Yes, but if the person does not have a social security number, please contact Rocket Dollar.
-This may present challenges during the sign-up process
+Yes, but if the person does not have a social security number, understand this may present challenges during the sign-up process.

-The account owners cannot move US retirement accounts to foreign retirement accounts in foreign countries they reside, or vice versa as they are under different tax structure and laws there.
+The account owners cannot move US retirement accounts to foreign retirement accounts in foreign countries they reside, or vice versa as they are under different tax structures and laws.
+It remains as an Inherited IRA in the United States unless distributed.